utenadev/llm-talktable/.serena/memories/key_tasks.md

     - Changed the visual indicator for LLM processing time from `Spinners.clock` to `Spinners.bouncingBall`.
     - Added magenta color to the spinner for better visibility.
     - Git commit: (to be added after staging and committing)
+- **Code Quality Improvements (2025-08-24)**:
+    - **Unified Logging**: Implemented a unified logging system using the `logging` module with colored output for better debugging and monitoring.
+    - **Enhanced Type Hints**: Completed and refined type hints across `config.py`, `conversation.py`, and `database.py` for improved code clarity and static analysis.
+    - **Strengthened Configuration Validation**: Added robust validation logic in `config.py` to ensure configuration file integrity and provide clear error messages for invalid settings.
+    - **Refactored Exception Handling**: Simplified and consolidated exception handling in `conversation.py` to improve code readability and reduce redundancy.
+    - **Optimized Database Connection Management**: Introduced a context manager in `database.py` for efficient and safe database connection handling, including proper transaction management.
 - **Git Commits**:
     - `e80088a`: Initial commit adding the project structure and core files.
     - `9dccb38`: Refactor project structure to repository root.